 REFERENCES

+References in the original article are limited to 30, and all cited references should be listed in the order of citation without any duplicated references.

 - Journal article

 1. Lee JY, Lee IB, Kim MB.
 Correlation between residual dizziness and modified clinical test of sensory integration and balance in patients with benign paroxysmal positional vertigo.
 Res Vestib Sci 2021;20:93-100.